-It’s okay if you haven’t started crocheting yet.
+It’s okay if you haven’t mastered crochet yet

-It’s okay (and completely understandable) if you’ve got a crochet kit waiting for you.
+It’s okay if you’ve got a crochet kit waiting for you.
 It’s okay to give yourself a leave pass, and say “I’ll do this later”.

 It’s okay to find joy in the feel of the yarn and to feel calmed by the colour you’ve chosen.
 It’s okay to feel satisfied that you are going to crochet one day and find peace in having a creative dream.
 It’s okay.